Instructions for Taking Breastmilk on the Road

 The long drive from Prague to Krakow necessitated frequent pumping stops so that the baby could continue to receive nourishment throughout the trip.

-That's the most convenient way I've found to transport a lot of breast milk when going somewhere far away from home.
+According to me, this is the most convenient method for transporting a large quantity of breast milk.
 The two methods I recommend for driving with frozen breast milk are:

 Invest in a compact, plug-in automobile refrigerator.
-Put milk in the fridge for safekeeping.
+Milk should be kept in a temperature-controlled storage facility.

 Pack some ice or dry ice into a big cooler and bring it along.
 The milk will remain solidly frozen so long as you keep replenishing the ice as necessary.